Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-PS3-Putting-It-Back-Together.md

 ## Putting PS3 Back Together

 Remove the clip from the NOR/NAND.
-Unplug the Teensy++ 2.0 from your computer and unplug the microUSB power cable.
+Unplug the Teensy++ 2.0/FlashcatUSB from your computer and detach any power cables.
 Desolder Tristate if you're downgrading a NOR.

 Make sure to clean off and replace the thermal paste on the heatsink, GPU, and CPU.
 Use isopropyl alcohol and paper towels and q-tips.
 You want to clean as much off as you can and to clean any off that gets on the motherboard.